Will AI Replace Transportation Planners? Data Models Get Smarter, But Cities Still Need Visionaries

 Where AI Excels

 The data analysis side of transportation planning is being transformed.
 Analyzing traffic and transit data has a 65% automation rate.
-[Fact] AI can process enormous volumes of traffic count data, transit ridership records, origin-destination surveys, GPS traces, and cellphone mobility data to identify patterns, congestion bottlenecks, and demand trends that would take human analysts weeks to uncover.
+[Fact] AI can process enormous volumes of traffic count data, transit ridership records, origin-destination surveys, GPS traces from connected vehicles, cellphone mobility data from providers like StreetLight Data and Replica, bike-share trip records, and ride-hail trip data to identify patterns, congestion bottlenecks, and demand trends that would take human analysts weeks to uncover.

 Developing transportation models sits at 55% automation.
 [Fact] Machine learning models can now calibrate trip generation, distribution, mode choice, and assignment models faster and more accurately than traditional four-step models.
-AI can run thousands of scenario variations -- new transit routes, road capacity changes, land use modifications -- and evaluate outcomes in hours rather than months.
+AI can run thousands of scenario variations -- new transit routes, road capacity changes, land use modifications, parking pricing changes, congestion pricing implementations -- and evaluate outcomes in hours rather than months.

 Writing planning reports has a 62% automation rate.
-[Fact] AI can generate draft environmental impact assessments, alternatives analyses, and technical memoranda from data outputs, with planners reviewing and refining rather than writing from scratch.
+[Fact] AI can generate draft environmental impact assessments, alternatives analyses, technical memoranda, and public engagement summaries from data outputs, with planners reviewing and refining rather than writing from scratch.
+NEPA documentation that used to require six months of writing can now be drafted in weeks with AI assistance.

 Theoretical exposure reaches 58% in 2024, and observed exposure sits at 20%.
 [Fact] The gap tells you that planning agencies have been slow to adopt AI tools -- most are still running models and writing reports the same way they did a decade ago.
-But the early adopters are demonstrating what is possible.
+But the early adopters are demonstrating what is possible, and the gap will close rapidly over the next 36 months.

 What AI Cannot Plan